 like Duolingo.
 If your school instruction was in English, waivers for the English

 proficiency may be possible (see English proficiency section, below).

 - A 300-400 word essay that demonstrates your motivation, commitment and readiness for university life.

 - Two recommendation letters from high school teachers (one can be from your counselor).

-Note: during the covid-19 pandemic, a minimum of one letter is adequate if other elements of your application clearly demonstrate capacity to succeed at Webster, yet the admissions office reserves the right to request a second recommendation letter.
+Note: during the covid-19 pandemic, a minimum of one letter may be adequate if other elements of your application clearly demonstrate capacity to succeed at Webster; however, the admissions office reserves the right to request a second recommendation letter.